About us

 Hike leader: Dawn Tepper

-Please arrive a few minutes ahead of time to sign in and use the bathroom.
+Please plan to arrive ten minutes ahead of time to sign in and use the bathroom.
 I start the safety talk 5 minutes before and then start.

 Take your preferred tick, chigger, and flying insect precautions.